-Consider a one-regression coefficient Z-scored classification image (see Appendix).
-If this Z score exceeds a threshold determined by a specified p value, this regression coefficient differs significantly from the null hypothesis.
-For example, a p value of .05 means that if we reject the null hypothesis, that is, if the Z score exceeds a threshold $t_Z = 1.64$ , the probability of a false alarm (or Type I error) is .05.
-Now consider a classification image comprising 100 regression coefficients: the expected number of false alarms is $100 \times 0.05 = 5$ .
-With multiple Z tests, such as in the previous example, the overall p value can be set conservatively using the Bonferroni correction: $p{BON} = p(Z > t{BON})N$ , with N the number of points in the classification image.
-Again, consider our hypothetical 100-point classification image.
-The corrected threshold, $t{BON}$ , associated with $p{BON} = .05$ , is 3.29.
-Such high Z scores are seldom observed in classification images derived from empirical data.
-In a classification image of 65,536 data points (typical of those found in the literature, like the 256 $\times$ 256 classification images from Gosselin & Schyns, 2001, reanalyzed in the last section of this article), $t{BON}$ becomes a formidable 4.81!
+Consider a one-regression-coefficient Z-transformed classification image (see Appendix: The construction of a classification image and Re-analyzing representative classification images).
+If this Z-score exceeds a threshold determined by a specified p-value, this regression coefficient differs significantly from the null hypothesis.
+For example, a pvalue of .05, means that, if we reject the null hypothesis, that is, if the Z-score exceeds a threshold $t_z = 1.64$, the probability of a false alarm (or type-I error) is .05.
+Now consider a classification image comprising 100 regression coefficients: the expected number of false alarms is $100 \times 0.05 =$ 5.
+With multiple Z-tests, such as in the previous example, the overall p-value can be set conservatively using the Bonferroni correction: $p{BON} = p(Z > t{BON}) N$, with N the number of points in the classification image.
+Again, consider our hypothetical one-hundred-point classification image.
+The corrected threshold, t{BON} , associated with $p{BON} = .05$, is 3.29.
+Such high Z-scores are seldom observed in classification images derived from empirical data.
+In a classification image of 65,536 data points (typical of those found in the literature, like the 256 x 256 classification images from Gosselin & Schyns, 2001, re-analyzed in the last section of this article) t{BON} becomes a formidable 4.81!
 For classification images of low (or reduced) dimensionality such as those of Mangini and Biederman (2004) or Kontsevich and Tyler (2004), the Bonferroni correction prescribes thresholds that can be (and have been) attained.